evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 ```

 ### Create the smart agent
-Now we create the boilerplate logic for the smart agent which should create.
-Use the previous opened console in the current project folder and run the command:
+Now we create the boilerplate logic for the smart-agent to be created.
+Use the previously opened console in the current project folder and run the command:

 ```
 yo evan:agent
 ```
-You will also be asked a few questions about your smart agent.
-The first one is the name of the smart agent.
+You will also be asked a few questions about your smart-agent.
+The first one is the name of the smart-agent.
 You can choose a custom name or simply use the predefined name written in braces
 ```
 ?
 Name the agent: smart-agent-* (...)
 ```
-After that you have to describe the smart agent what it should do.
+After that you have to describe what the smart-agent should do.
 ```
 ?
 What does the agent do?
 Describe it.
 Smart agent which creates and manages digital twins
 ```
-Now you have to configure which features you want to use within your smart agent.
-Please check the boxes config, initializers and actions/web requests with the space bar
+Now you have to configure which features you want to use within your smart.agent.
+Please check the boxes *config*, *initializers*, and *actions/web requests* with the space bar

 ```
 ?